guycalledjeremy/CSC258project/README.md

 # CSC258project
-An obstacle doging game with animatino written in verilog for CSC258 project.
+An obstacle doging game with animation written in verilog for CSC258 project.